What Is Managed IT Support? A Small Business Guide

 It varies by provider, but a good managed IT plan typically includes:

-- ✓24/7 Monitoring — software that watches your computers around the clock and alerts your IT team the moment something looks wrong
+- ✓24/7 Monitoring — software that watches your computers around the clock and alerts your IT team the moment something looks wrong (see how IT monitoring works for York small businesses)

 - ✓Proactive Maintenance — automatic updates, patches, and tune-ups so your computers stay fast and secure without you thinking about it